 Stop dog urine marking

-The best way to prevent a male dog from urine marking is to have him neutered before he develops territorial behavior.
+The best way to prevent urine marking from unaltered dogs is to spay or neuter them, especially before they mature.
 If the dog is an adult and the behavior is already well established, then neutering may not help.
 If your dog does urine-mark in your home, it’s important to neutralize the spot with an enzymatic cleaner to completely get rid of the odor.
 Otherwise, the smell is an invitation to the dog to mark the same spot again.
 The enzymes in the cleaner (Nature’s Miracle and Simple Solution are two brands) digest the odor-causing protein in organic materials.